 Applications and Advantages:

 Genomic Recurrent Selection is particularly effective when the traits of interest have a known genetic basis or when marker-trait associations have been identified (Jannink et al., 2010).
 It is widely employed in crops where complex traits, such as disease resistance or nutritional content, are influenced by specific genes (Rincent et al., 2012).
 By leveraging genomics, breeders can expedite the breeding process, reduce the generation time, and enhance the accuracy of selection (Jannink et al., 2010).
 The advantages of Genomic Recurrent Selection extend to its ability to overcome challenges associated with phenotypic evaluation, especially for traits that manifest late in the plant's development or under specific environmental conditions (Jannink et al., 2010).
 The precision afforded by molecular markers allows for the identification and selection of individuals carrying the desired alleles, leading to more efficient and targeted crop improvement (Hospital et al., 1997).
 In the panorama of crop improvement, Recurrent Selection emerges as a multifaceted tool, offering various approaches to cater to diverse breeding objectives.
-Family Selection, Mass Selection, Reciprocal Recurrent Selection, and Genomic Recurrent Selection each bring a unique set of principles and applications to the table, enriching the breeder's toolkit (Rincent et al., 2012).
-The art and science of plant breeding lie in the judicious selection of these Recurrent Selection methods based on the specific traits under consideration, the genetic architecture of those traits, and the breeding goals.
-Family Selection excels when addressing complex traits influenced by multiple genes, while Mass Selection proves efficient for traits with a simpler genetic basis.
-Reciprocal Recurrent Selection capitalizes on heterosis, fostering genetic exchange, and Genomic Recurrent Selection leverages molecular tools for precision breeding.
-As we navigate the complexities of modern agriculture, understanding and harnessing the potential of Recurrent Selection in its various forms become paramount (Rincent et al., 2012).
+Family selection, mass selection, reciprocal recurrent selection, and genomic recurrent selection each bring a unique set of principles and applications to the table, enriching the breeder's toolkit (Rincent et al., 2012).
+The art and science of plant breeding lie in the judicious selection of these recurrent selection methods based on the specific traits under consideration, the genetic architecture of those traits, and the breeding goals.
+Family selection excels when addressing complex traits influenced by multiple genes, while mass selection proves efficient for traits with a simpler genetic basis.
+Reciprocal recurrent selection capitalizes on heterosis, fostering genetic exchange, and genomic recurrent selection leverages molecular tools for precision breeding.
+As we navigate the complexities of modern agriculture, understanding and harnessing the potential of recurrent selection in its various forms become paramount (Rincent et al., 2012).
 These strategies not only enhance the genetic potential of crops but also contribute to the development of resilient, high-yielding varieties that can meet the challenges of a rapidly changing agricultural landscape.
 In conclusion, Recurrent Selection stands as a testament to the ongoing evolution of breeding methodologies, adapting to the needs of contemporary agriculture and embodying the synergy between tradition and innovation.
-By exploring and incorporating the diverse facets of Recurrent Selection, plant breeders can pave the way for sustainable and efficient crop improvement, ensuring the resilience and productivity of crops for generations to come.
+By exploring and incorporating the diverse facets of recurrent selection, plant breeders can pave the way for sustainable and efficient crop improvement, ensuring the resilience and productivity of crops for generations to come.

 Fig 4.
 Response of recurrent selection: distribution of genotypes in a breeding population of a finite size versus that in a conceptually infinite-size population (Darrah et al., 2019)